USCGC Steadfast

 On 21 September 1978, Douglas DC-3 N407D of Argosy Airlines crashed into the Caribbean Sea whilst on a ferry flight from Fort Lauderdale International Airport to José Martí International Airport, Havana.
 All four people on board were killed.
 The aircraft disappeared off radar screens at 12:43 local time (17:43 UTC).
 A search was initiated, which Steadfast coordinated, but was called off on 24 September without any trace of N407D being found.

+USCGC Steadfast completed her final Coast Guard patrol on December 18, 2023 and was decommissioned in Astoria on February 1, 2024 after 56 years of service.
+Upon decommissioning the ship entered Excess Defense Article status and proceeded to Baltimore, Maryland where she was made available to sale to other countries via the Coast Guard's Foreign Military Sales Program.

+On August 3, 2024 the acting director-general of the Malaysian Maritime Enforcement Agency (MMEA), Vice-Admiral Datuk Saiful Lizan Ibrahim, announced that Steadfast was being prepared in Baltimore for MMEA service and was expected in Malaysia in the first quarter of 2025.
+In the event, the MMEA did not take formal possession of the cutter until September 6, 2025.
+She departed the United States with a Malaysian crew on September 18 and arrived in Port Klang, Malaysia on November 4.
+At that time the MMEA planned to commission her as the KM Bendahara and operate her from a new homeport in the state of Sabah in East Malaysia.